-Over 1,000 musicians have participated in either the Summer Academy and/or the after school program.
-Sinfo-Nia’s past performances range from Atlanta, throughout The USA and to Africa, including completion of three music videos for songs: Fly Away promoting the movie “life.less,” What IT Look Like with rappers Curren$y and Wale and with Ashanti Floyd “The Mad Violinist” in his composition of Battlefield to promote orchestral education.
+Thousands of musicians have participated in either the Summer Academy and/or the after school program.
+Sinfo-Nia’s past performances range from Atlanta, throughout The USA, to Africa and the West Indies.
+To date Sinfo-Nia has completed several music videos to include songs: "Fly Away" promoting the movie “life.less,” "What IT Look Like" with rappers Curren$y and Wale and was featured with Ashanti Floyd “The Mad Violinist” in his composition of "Battlefield" to promote orchestral education.
 Sinfo-Nia has given repeat performances for rap artist, actor and entertainer, 50 Cent; and completed its first professional recording with Grammy Award winning Yasmeen Williams, an original member of the treasured soul a capella ensemble, “Sweet Honey in the Rock”.
-Recently, Sinfo-Nia completed an audio recording for the nationally syndicated Bouce TV “Color of STEM” Show, providing the them song and snippets to support the show format.
+Sinfo-Nia completed an audio recording for the nationally syndicated Bounce TV “Color of STEM” Show, providing the theme song and snippets to support the show format.
+Sinfo-Nia is esteemed to have finished a recording of the late Edgar Redmond’s Soul Fiddles.
+Redmond was a composer, clarinetist, arranger and orchestrator for legendary R & B personalities and groups such as The Fifth Dimension, Ike and Tina Turner and Diana Ross.
+In January 2018, Sinfo-Nia filmed its first national commercial for Symphony Chips, one of the few black-owned potato chip companies in the world.
 The Orchestra has received accolades, and commendations of distinction from Mayors of Atlanta, Chief Executive Officers of DeKalb County, US Congressmen, Governors, Fulton County Superior Court Justice, UN Secretary General, and the US Ambassador and President of Ghana, West Africa.
 Approximately 86% of orchestra members are honor students from public, private, charter and home schools who continue to earn college, graduate and doctoral degrees.